FBemf/python-sandbox/README.md

 ## Setup

-Run `setup.sh` to install dependencies (configured for Ubuntu 18.04), and then run `start.sh` to run in Flask debug mode.
+Run `setup.sh` to install dependencies (configured for Ubuntu 18.04), install flask and the python docker library in a virtual env, and then run `start.sh` to run in Flask debug mode.
 Use gunicorn or another WSGI server if you want to run in production.